wildsonbbl/gnnepcsaft/README.md

 Currently, the model takes in account only the hard-chain and dispersive terms of ePC-SAFT.
 Future work on associative, polar and ionic terms are being studied.

 Code is being developed mainly in Pytorch (PYG) and secondarily in JAX (JRAPH).

+You can find the model deployed at [GNNePCSAFT app](https://gnnepcsaft.online/).

 Use cases of this package are demonstrated in Jupyter Notebooks: